heavyai/heavydb/docs/source/overview/index.rst

 Query Execution
 ==========================
-The :doc:`../execution/index` section provides an overview of how a query is executed inside OmniSciDB.
+The :doc:`../execution/index` section provides an overview of how a query is executed inside HeavyDB.

 At a high-level, all SQL queries made to the server pass through the Thrift_ `sql_execute` endpoint.
 The query string is passed to Apache Calcite_ for parsing and cost-based optimization, yielding an optimized relational algebra tree.
-This relational algebra tree is then passed through OmniSci-specific optimization passes and translated into an OmniSCi-specific abstract syntax tree (AST).
+This relational algebra tree is then passed through HEAVY.AI-specific optimization passes and translated into an HEAVY.AI-specific abstract syntax tree (AST).
 The AST provides all the information necessary to generate native machine code for query execution on the target device.
 Execution then occurs in parallel on the target device, with device results being aggregated and reduced into a final `ResultSet`